richardeschloss/jest-vs-ava/README.md

 ## Ava

 ```
-import test from 'ava'  // <-- Minor foul: I had to write an extra line here
+import test from 'ava'  // <-- FYI: I had to write an extra line here, but this can be ok, because sometimes I want test.serial

 test('hello', (t) => { // <-- I wanted this to be my first line...
   const msg = 'hello'